Eating Disorder Counseling in Grand Rapids

 What is an Eating Disorder?

-We all know someone who has gone on a diet before, in an attempt to transform their body or health in some way.
-While going on a diet and having an Eating Disorder both relate to food intake and changes in health and body, there is a significant difference between the two.
+We all know someone who has gone on a diet before, attempting to transform their health or body in some way.
+While having an Eating Disorder or going on a diet both relate to changes in health and body and food intake, there is a significant difference between the two.
+An Eating Disorder is when someone consistently alters their food consumption to the point that it impairs their health or functioning.
 Dieting is when someone temporarily alters their food consumption to develop a healthier lifestyle.
-An Eating Disorder is when someone consistently alters their food consumption to the point that it impairs their health or functioning.
-The key differences here are the time frame that the change in food consumption lasts and the type of effect the change in food consumption has on the individual.
-Eating Disorders effect the body physically, mentally, and emotionally and can become very destructive if they are not identified and treated appropriately and in a timely manner.
+The key differences here are the time frame that a change in food consumption lasts vs. the type of effect the change in food consumption effects the individual.
+Eating Disorders effect the body mentally, physically, and emotionally and can become very destructive if they are not properly identified and treated appropriately in a timely manner.

 Types of Eating Disorders

-There are several types of Eating Disorders that an individual may suffer from.
-Below are some of the most common Eating Disorders for adults and a brief description of what each Eating Disorder entails.
+There are different types of Eating Disorders that an individual may suffer from.
+The most common Eating Disorders for adults and a brief description of what each Eating Disorder entails is listed below.

-Eating Disorders are extremely serious and complex diseases that can become both life long and life threatening, making it imperative that those suffering seek out professional help.
-The first step towards recovery is one of the hardest steps for people to make.
-If you are suffering yourself, this means admitting to yourself that you need help.
-If you know someone who is suffering from an eating disorder, the first step is communicating your concern with them in a supportive and loving way.
-Whether you are suffering yourself or know someone who is suffering, communication is important to begin the healing process and throughout the journey to recovery.
-Once the first step has been taken and the individual is ready to seek treatment, professionals at each of our locations can offer a supportive and effective treatment for Eating Disorders.
-Generally, with Eating Disorders, weight gain is the first priority to ensure that the individual is not at severe risk.
-However, psychotherapy is also extremely important to help the individual modify their dysfunctional beliefs about their body, learn to look at themselves in a more positive way, and develop a strategy that prevents them from relapsing.
-Recovery from an Eating Disorder is an enduring, difficult journey but possible with the right support system and treatment.
+Eating Disorders are complex and extremely serious diseases that can become both life-threatening, and life long, making it imperative that those suffering seek out immediate professional help.
+The first step towards recovery can one of the hardest steps for people to take.
+If you are suffering from an eating disorder, this means admitting to yourself that you need help.
+If someone you know is suffering from an eating disorder, the first step is to communicate your concern with them in a loving and supportive way.
+Whether you are suffering yourself or someone you know is suffering, communication is important to begin the process and help the healing throughout the journey to recovery.
+When the first step has been taken and the individual is ready for treatment, professionals at each of our locations can offer an effective and supportive treatment for Eating Disorders.
+With Eating Disorders, weight gain is the first priority, and the highest concern, to ensure that the individual is not at severe risk.
+The best route could also start with psychotherapy, as it is also extremely important to help the individual modify any of their dysfunctional beliefs about their body, develop a strategy that prevents them from relapsing, and learn to see themselves in a more positive way.
+Recovery from an Eating Disorder is a difficult, enduring journey but is possible with the right support system and treatment.